FunnyWolf/Viper/docs/en/guide/zoomeye_api.md

 # Zoomeye API

-Zoomeye configuration information, used for the full network scanning module
+The configuration information of Zoomeye is used for the scanning module.